KitsuneBreeze/CsPadMaskMaker/README.md

 # CsPadMaskMaker
 graphical interface for making a pixel mask of the cspad

+PLEASE NOTICE: This software does not work with multi-event CXI files.
+It requires a 1-event 2D data file to work.

 ```
 $ python maskMakerGUI.py -h
 usage: maskMakerGUI.py [-h] [-g GEOMETRY] [-m MASK] [-mp MASK_H5PATH]